-In preparing its opinion to the Board of Directors of the Company, Smith Barney performed a variety of financial and comparative analyses, of which the material ones are described below.
+In preparing its opinion, Smith Barney performed a variety of financial and comparative analyses, of which the material ones are described below.
 These analyses are necessarily based on certain assumptions and on the information provided to Smith Barney and the scope of Smith Barney's engagement, all of which are described and summarized in the full text of the written opinion of Smith Barney attached hereto as Appendix II.
 The summary of such analyses does not purport to be a complete description of the analyses underlying Smith Barney's opinion.
-The preparation of a fairness opinion is a complex analytic process involving various determinations as to the most appropriate and relevant methods of financial analyses and the application of those methods to the particular circumstances and, therefore, such an opinion is not readily susceptible to summary description.
+The preparation of a fairness opinion is a complex analytic process involving various determinations as to the most appropriate and relevant methods of financial analyses and the application of those methods to the particular circumstances and, therefore, such an opinion $\ensuremath{\mathsf{S}}$ is not readily susceptible to summary description.
 In arriving at its opinion, Smith Barney did not attribute any particular weight to any analysis or factor considered by it, but rather made qualitative judgments as to the significance and relevance of each analysis and factor.
-Accordingly, Smith Barney believes that its analyses must be considered as a whole and that selecting portions of its analyses and factors, without considering all analyses and factors, could create a misleading or incomplete view of the processes underlying such analyses and its opinion.
-In its analyses, Smith Barney made numerous assumptions with respect to the Company, the Miracle-Gro Companies, industry performance, general business, economic, market and financial conditions and other matters, many of which are beyond the control of the Company and the Miracle-Gro Companies. estimates contained in such analyses are not necessarily indicative of actual values or predictive of future results or values, which may be significantly more or less favorable than those suggested by such analyses.
+Accordingly, Smith Barney believes that its analyses must be considered as a whole, i.e., matters discussed below under the captions "Comparable Company Analysis," "Selected Merger and Acquisition Transaction Analysis," "Discounted Cash Flow Analysis," "Pro Forma Merger Analysis" and "Other Facts and Comparative Analyses," and that selecting portions of its analyses and factors, without considering all analyses and factors, could create a misleading or incomplete view of the processes underlying such analyses and its opinion.
+In its analyses, Smith Barney made numerous assumptions with respect to the Company, the Miracle-Gro Companies, industry performance, general business, economic, market and financial conditions and other matters, many of which are beyond the control of the Company and the Miracle-Gro Companies.
+The estimates contained in such analyses are not necessarily indicative of actual values or predictive of future results or values, which may be significantly more or less favorable than those suggested by such analyses.
 In addition, analyses relating to the value of businesses or securities do not purport to be appraisals or to reflect the prices at which businesses or securities actually may be sold.
 Accordingly, such analyses and estimates are inherently subject to substantial uncertainty.